-While Office 365 may appear to be easy to use, there are certain complexities built into the backend that make the programming of Office 365 and its applications, not as easy as they might initially appear.
-You may choose to organically implement Microsoft Teams in a “completely free for all” fashion where everyone in the company can do whatever they want with the platform, and the adoption and usage of the Teams platform can grow organically.
+While Office 365 may appear to be easy to use, certain complexities are built into the backend that makes the programming of Office 365 and its applications not as easy as they might initially appear.
+You may choose to organically implement Microsoft Teams in a “completely free for all” fashion where everyone in the company can do whatever they want with the platform.
+The adoption and usage of the Teams platform can grow organically.

 Or you might take a controlled approach.
 This more managed approach involves mandating Microsoft Teams’ use for specific aspects of the company.
-It also involves tightly controlling who is able to use it and who can do certain things within it, resulting in a phased rollout plan across the company.
+It also involves tightly controlling who can use it and who can do certain things, resulting in a phased rollout plan across the company.

-At Blue Fox Group we have both the IT and the business phone expertise know-how to help consolidate non-Microsoft applications under the Microsoft 365 umbrella.
+At Blue Fox Group, we have IT and the business phone expertise know-how to help consolidate non-Microsoft applications under the Microsoft 365 umbrella.
 We also help your team secure internal communication, maximize functionality, and enable staff members to work seamlessly from any location without skipping a beat.
-The Microsoft 365 suite is powerful but only if it set-up to work the way that supports your staff and operations.
+The Microsoft 365 suite is powerful, but only if it set-up to work the way that supports your staff and operations.
 Don't waste time trying to cobble together disconnected business applications.
 Look to the Blue Fox Group Team for help and guidance.